swape/js-book/docs/chapter2/functionTypes.md

 There are some differences between these 3 way of declaring the functions.

-I like to use the arrow function as much as I can when I bind them to an object and I like the function declaration when is just alone.
+I like to use the arrow function as much as I can when I bind them to an object, and I like the function declaration when is just alone.